shivanshkumar999/Colorify-ColorizeBlacknWhiteImagesUsingDeepLearning/README.md

 > ## Working of the Project

-Visit this link to see the working - <a href="https://drive.google.com/file/d/1tBYWXd_OhqQ4qQC6JudS4KpuHMjJs7Zk/view?usp=sharing">Colorify Live Demo</a>
+Visit this link to see the working - <a target="_blank" href="https://drive.google.com/file/d/1tBYWXd_OhqQ4qQC6JudS4KpuHMjJs7Zk/view?usp=sharing">Colorify Live Demo</a>

 > ## Technical Aspect